1976 British Isles heatwave: Government response

-The effect on domestic water supplies led to the passing of a Drought Act by Parliament and Minister for Drought, Denis Howell, was appointed.
+The effect of the heatwave on domestic water supplies led to the passing of a Drought Act by Parliament and Minister for Drought, Denis Howell, was appointed.
 There was some water rationing and public standpipes in some affected areas.
 Reservoirs were at an extremely low level, as were some rivers.
-The rivers Don, Sheaf, Shire Brook and Meers Brook (all in Sheffield) all ran completely dry, without a drop of water in any of them, as well as Frecheville Pond and Carterhall Pond.
+The rivers Don, Sheaf, Shire Brook and Meers Brook (all in Sheffield) all ran completely dry, as well as Frecheville Pond and Carterhall Pond.

 Longer term, the UK Department of the Environment realised it needed more information about the storage capacity and other properties of British aquifers, as sources of groundwater.